anuragthehatter/Bash-helper-scripts/README.md

 # Bash-helper-scripts

-Contains two folders for MTU migration - SDN and OVN, Each folder has its own README for more info
+Each folder has its own README for more info.
+Thanks for checking this out.